 Preschoolers (ages 2-4) will soon be in the early stages of learning to read.
-We’ve put together a list of 6 brilliant tips to foster a love of reading in preschoolers.
+We’ve put together a list of 6 brilliant reading tips for preschool parents to foster a love of reading in your preschoolers.

 Simple reading strategies for preschoolers are effective and easy to implement, and help to build literacy confidence before they venture off to kindergarten.